William Bullock (inventor): Biography

 While in Georgia, Bullock married Angeline Kimball and had seven children with her.
 When his wife died in 1850, he married Angeline's sister Emily, who bore him six children.

 Bullock returned to New York and designed such devices as a cotton and hay press, a seed planter, and a lathe cutting machine.
 He also invented a grain drill, which won him a prize from the Franklin Institute in 1849.
 Shortly after this, he became involved in the newspaper world, and began working as an editor for a Philadelphia newspaper, The Banner of the Union.

 The paper later moved to Catskill, New York.
 In 1853, Bullock began working on a hand-turned wooden printing press that had a self-feeder, an idea that laid the foundation for his later presses, one of which he designed in 1860 for the national publication Frank Leslie's Illustrated Weekly.

 Bullock moved to Pittsburgh, and in a couple of years, perfected a printing press called the web rotary press.
 Richard March Hoe had invented the rotary press in 1843, but Bullock's press was an improvement over Hoe's design.
 Bullock's press allowed for continuous large rolls of paper to be automatically fed through the rollers, eliminating the laborious hand-feeding system of earlier presses.
 The press was self-adjusting, printed on both sides, folded the paper, and a sharp serrated knife that rarely needed sharpening cut sheets with rapid precision.
 The press could print up to 12,000 sheets an hour; later improvements raised the speed to up to 30,000 sheets an hour.

 Death

-In a bizarre accident, Bullock was killed by his own invention.
+Bullock was killed by his own invention.
 On April 3, 1867 he was making adjustments to one of his new presses that was being installed for the Philadelphia Public Ledger newspaper.
 Bullock tried to kick a driving belt onto a pulley.
 His leg was crushed when it became caught in the machine.
 After a few days, he developed gangrene.
 On April 12, 1867, Bullock died during an operation to amputate the leg.
 He is buried in Union Dale Cemetery on Pittsburgh's North Side.